Doom poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Sarge and his elite Marine Rapid Response Tactical Squad (RRTS) are in their station, a well-oiled military unit.
 Sarge is tough, controlled, and maintains strict discipline.
 John "Reaper" Grimm is a skilled soldier haunted by his past connection to Mars..
-Notably, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when The squad is ordered to Mars on a search-and-destroy mission.
 They must go through "The Ark" - an ancient teleportation device discovered on Mars.
 This deployment forces Reaper to return to the place where his parents died during an archaeological dig years ago..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to The squad splits up to search the facility and secure the research data.
+This illustrates the protagonist's commitment to The squad splits up to search the facility and secure the research data.
 Reaper chooses to accompany Sam into the deeper research areas, committing to uncovering the truth rather than just following orders.
 The quarantine is locked - no one leaves until the mission is complete., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Discovery that Dr. Carmack has been infected and transformed into a creature.
+Of particular interest, this crucial beat Discovery that Dr. Carmack has been infected and transformed into a creature.
 He attacks and kills Goat.
 The team realizes the infection is spreading and anyone could be compromised.
 What seemed like a containment mission becomes a survival situation - they're not just hunting monsters, they're potential victims., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 76 minutes (72% through) represents the emotional nadir.
 Here, Sarge murders a group of surviving scientists and civilians in cold blood, claiming they could be infected.
 He shoots Duke when he protests.
 The literal "whiff of death" as Reaper witnesses Sarge's complete moral corruption.
-Reaper realizes his commanding officer has become the real monster., illustrates the protagonist at their lowest point.
+Reaper realizes his commanding officer has become the real monster., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 78% of the runtime.
 Reaper awakens transformed - healed and enhanced with superhuman abilities.
 He accepts what he must do: stop Sarge from escaping through The Ark and killing more innocents.
 He synthesizes his Marine training with his new abilities and his renewed moral purpose.
 The choice to become a protector rather than just a soldier., demonstrating the transformation achieved throughout the journey.